Interdepartmental Courses (IDEP)

 Term Typically Offered: Summer Only

-Description: The M1 Research Foundations course is part of the Summer Research Scholar Program (SRSP). the SRSP is a 10-week mentored research experience provided to medical students during the summer between M1 & M2 years.
+Description: The M1 Research Foundations course is part of the Summer Research Scholar Program (SRSP).
+The SRSP is a 10-week mentored research experience provided to medical students during the summer between M1 & M2 years.
 This is a full-time commitment to training in research methods requiring 350 hours (min 37.5/week for 10 weeks) of mentored independent work to complete a short project.
 Students are supported by NIH training grants must attend weekly meetings.
-The objective of these meetings is to provide preclinical medical students with the vocabulary, facts and concepts of current research to enhance their understanding of the molecular basis of normal and pathological states relevant to their research projects.
-All SRSP students are eligible to participate in these meeting/conferences.
+The objective of these meetings is to provide pre-clinical medical students with the vocabulary, facts, and concepts of current research to enhance their understanding of the molecular basis of normal and pathological states relevant to their research projects.
+All SRSP students are eligible to participate in these meetings/conferences.

 For class offerings for a specific term, refer to the Schedule of Classes